yonrasgg/TechNomadiX/_posts/2020-03-25-poo-pillars-python.md

     alt: POO Pillars In Python
 ---

----
-layout: post
-title: "The Pillars of Object-Oriented Programming (OOP) in Python: Encapsulation, Abstraction, Inheritance, and Polymorphism"
-date: 2024-10-15
-categories: [Python, Programming]
-tags: [python, oop, encapsulation, abstraction, inheritance, polymorphism]
----

-# The Pillars of Object-Oriented Programming (OOP) in Python 🐍

-**Summary**: This post explores the four key pillars of Object-Oriented Programming (OOP) in Python: encapsulation, abstraction, inheritance, and polymorphism.
+This post explores the four key pillars of Object-Oriented Programming (OOP) in Python: encapsulation, abstraction, inheritance, and polymorphism.
 Understanding these fundamental principles will help you write more modular, reusable, and organized Python code.

-## Introduction to Object-Oriented Programming 🧩
+## Introduction to Object-Oriented Programming

 **Object-Oriented Programming (OOP)** is a programming paradigm based on the concept of "objects," which are instances of **classes** that can hold both data (attributes) and methods (functions).
 OOP allows for efficient code organization and reusability.